Client Resources

 Some of the legal benefits of a not for profit structure include:

-- state and federal tax exemptions, concessions and benefits
+- State and Federal tax exemptions, concessions and benefits;

-- access to State and Commonwealth funding
+- access to State and Commonwealth funding;

-- access to private philanthropic bodies
+- access to private philanthropic bodies; and

-- ability to conduct fundraising activities
+- ability to conduct fundraising activities.

-Some organisations (i.e social enterprises) which seek to achieve a particular social outcome and trade in goods and services to achieve that outcome can choose to be either a not for profit social enterprise or a for profit social enterprise.
-The difference being, as mentioned above, that the not for profit social enterprise applies all of its profits to achieve the social outcome, rather than distributing to members, investors or shareholders.
+Some organisations may seek to achieve a particular social outcome and trade in goods and services to achieve that outcome - these are known as social enterprises.
+These organisations can choose to be either not-for-profit or a for-profit, with the main difference being that not-for-profit social enterprises apply all of their profits to achieve a social outcome, rather than distributing to members, investors or shareholders.
 For further information on social enterprises please see our Social Enterprises Resources page.

-When you set up a not for profit organisation, it is important that you choose an appropriate legal structure for your organisations needs.
+When you set up a not for profit organisation, it is important that you choose an appropriate legal structure for your organisation's needs.

 Choosing a legal structure

-An overview of legal structures commonly used by not for profit organisation is provided below.
+An overview of legal structures commonly used by not-for-profit organisation is provided below.

 Incorporated associations

-The disadvantage is that if anything goes wrong, for example, if someone falls over and injures themselves and sues – it’s possible that as the lessee and as a committee member you may be held personally liable.
-In that case if the association does not have enough money to cover the payout you may have to pay for it yourself.
-If you stop being a member of the association but your name is still on the contracts there may be difficulties transferring your responsibilities.
+The disadvantage is that if anything goes wrong, for example, if someone sues the association, it is possible that as the lessee and as a committee member you may be held personally liable.
+In that case, if the association does not have enough money to cover the pay-out, it may fall to the individuals running the assocition to pay the cost.
+Additionally, if you stop being a member of the association but your name is still on the contract, there may be difficulties transferring your responsibilities.
+Furthermore, most foundations and government departments will only fund organisations that are legal entities that are distinct from its individual members.

 Incorporated associations are incorporated under the relevant State-based incorporated associations legislation and are regulated by the relevant State-based authority.